brock-ricker/fantasy_football/README.md

 # Fantasy Football

-This project is a work in progress and is still being updated regularly as I build more ML models and implement more database feaures.
+This project is a work in progress and is still being updated regularly as I build more ML models and implement more database features.

 Summary
 ---
-Collects data from numerous onlines sources; APIs and Web scraping, to analyse Fantasy Football analytics.
+Collects data from numerous online sources; APIs and Web scraping, to analyze Fantasy Football analytics.
 Using this data, machine learning models are implemented to make predictions about individual player performance and draft pick value.

 Data Wrangling
 ---